Pike/sync-spec/source/index.rst

 either by writing the string in the tool to VCS, or by taking the appropriate action in the tool to represent a translation under review.

-The recommended action is TBD.
+The recommended action is to keep the translation removed in VCS and for it to be under review in the tool.

 Clean-up
 ^^^^^^^^